Intel-PA/Intel-PA.github.io/minutes/2022_03_16_IntelPA_student_meeting.md

 	* contacted candidates for voice capture, done ethics approval etc
 	* developing new model architecture
 	* looking in to a potential exchange programme in Canada, in contact with an academic there who is keen on collaborating on the intelpa project
-	* will arrange meeting with Xiaoxiao and Rehman

 * Kavi
 	* Performed pilot dataset capture session and created an edited down video of the gathered data